Trump says U.S. has 'shut down' coronavirus threat; China shuns U.S. help

 He said Beijing has still not responded to U.S. offers of help from the Centers for Disease Control and Prevention and other health professionals.

-“We’ve got tremendous expertise,” O’Brien said.
+“We’ve got tremendous expertise,” he said.
 “This is a worldwide concern.
 We want to help our Chinese colleagues if we can and we’ve made the offer and we’ll see if they accept the offer.”

+The Group of Seven leading industrialized democracies are seeking a unified procedure to tackle the fast-spreading coronavirus, and will hold a conference on the virus, German Health Minister Jens Spahn said on Sunday, after speaking with U.S. Health Secretary Alex Azar.
+Azar’s office had no immediate comment.

+In addition to Germany and the United States, the G7 includes France, Italy, Japan, Canada and Britain.

 CDC officials have not been invited into China, but are in neighboring Kazakhstan to help guard against the spread of the virus, U.S. Secretary of State Mike Pompeo said on Sunday during a visit there.